infrae/fcrepo/src/fcrepo/README.txt

   10

 This method returns unicode strings or a list of unicode strings if multiple PIDs are requested.

-It wraps the getNextPID method from the WADL API, parses the result xml and uses better default arguments.
+The client provides wrappers around the 'raw' fedora REST API which is generated from the WADL file.
 Here's the same call through the 'raw' WADL API:

   >>> print client.api.getNextPID().submit(namespace=u'foo', format=u'text/xml').read()
   <?xml  ...?>